The Ultimate Postpartum Survival Kit (A Complete Guide For New Moms)

 Water Bottle

-Bring a reusable water bottle in your hospital bag, and remember to keep using it when you get home.
+Make sure you are staying hydrated after giving birth.
+Bring a reusable water bottle in your hospital bag, and remember to use it when you get home.

 Dermoplast spray

+Dermoplast is a spray that relieves pain and itching, especially if you have tearing or stitches.
 Dermoplast can also be used for bug bites, sunburns, and more, so it won’t go to waste if you buy it and don’t need it after delivery.

 Nursing Bra